givenscj/MCW-High-Performance-Computing/Hands-on lab/HOL step-by-step - Big Compute.md

 ### Task 1: Cleanup the Lab Resource Group

-1. Navigate to the Azure Portal and locate the Resource Group you created for this lab (mcw-lab-big-compute).
+1. Navigate to the Azure Portal and locate the Resource Group you created for this lab (hands-on-lab).

 2. Select Delete resource group from the command bar.